ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 This file is mandatory as it  allows ``pip`` to resolve the requirements for building the library.
-The following tabs expose the ``[build-system]`` section for some of the most popular build tools in the Python ecosystem:
+The following tabs expose the ``[build-system]`` section for some of the most popular build-system backend tools in the Python ecosystem:

 .. tabs::